-- 1. Please use only lithium ionbattery of the same type as the original one, as the Active Star's recharging circuitry has been designed for that type of battery only. - 2.
-Please refer to the applying environmental law for disposal of batteries.
+- 1. Please use only a lithium ion battery of the same type as the original one, as the Actilino's recharging circuitry has been designed for that type of battery only. - 2.
+Please comply with the applicable environmental regulations for the disposal of batteries.